GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 In Asia overnight, Japan's Nikkei .N225 sagged 0.4% and Chinese blue chips .CSI300 were little changed.
 Hong Kong's Hang Seng .HSI was down 0.16%, recovering from steep early declines.

-Sterling GBP=D3 is set for its worst month since late 2016 against the dollar as UK inflation is already at 10% and rising, with the Bank of England set to increase rates next month.
+Sterling GBP=D3 had its worst month since early 2017, having fallen 16% against the dollar, as UK inflation is already at 10% and rising, with the Bank of England set to increase rates next month.

-Cryptocurrencies defied the broader gloom, and held onto gains, with bitcoin BTC=BTSP up 1.4% at $20,086.
+Cryptocurrencies defied the broader gloom and held onto gains, with bitcoin BTC=BTSP up 1.7% at $20,172.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh